blakelower/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+Adaptive: Relies on predefined screen size to adapt itself to resolution across devices- different layout for each device

+Responsive: Use of media queries which is most popukar today.
+Most suitable type of web design, and it loads faster.

 2. Describe what it means to be mobile first vs desktop first.
+Mobile first is the use of min-width, its the use of creating a layout for screens that are smaller.
+Desktop first is the use of max-width, and creating a responsive site.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+It sets the texts to be more responsive and remain evened sized regardless of screen size.

 4. How would you describe preprocessing to someone new to CSS?
+I would tell someone that preprocessing is the use of making a neater CSS.
+Preprocessing has a lot of concepts in one so I would explain to an individual what each one does and how LESS works by using a compiler.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+My favorite concept is nesting, I really enjoy how we are able to put all certain classes in one 'container' and make the code look nicer.
+What gives me trouble is using escape at times, but what helps me is looking back at examples and instructions on how to use.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.